mkhorin/evado-app-demo/README.md

-# Evado Boilerplate App
+# Evado Demo

-Lightweight and feature-rich template built on
+Presentation of the main features of the
 [Evado Declarative Framework](https://github.com/mkhorin/evado)
 for rapid web app development.